zlogic/mendix-docs/content/en/docs/developerportal/global-navigation.md

 ## Maia in Mendix Portal {#maia-mx-portal}

-Mendix AI Assistance (Maia) refers to Mendix Platform capabilities that leverage [artificial intelligence (AI)](https://www.mendix.com/glossary/artificial-intelligence-ai/) and [machine learning (ML)](https://www.mendix.com/glossary/machine-learning/) to assist developers in application development (via AI-assisted development (AIAD)).
+Mendix AI Assistance (Maia) refers to Mendix Platform capabilities that leverage [artificial intelligence (AI)](https://www.mendix.com/glossary/artificial-intelligence-ai/) and [machine learning (ML)](https://www.mendix.com/glossary/machine-learning/) to assist developers in application development.
 Maia is designed to help development teams in modeling and delivering Mendix applications faster, more consistently, and with higher quality.

 Below are the Maia capabilities that are available in Mendix Portal: